YOUNG REFUGEES: OPENING DOORS FOR THEIR FUTURE

 – The final meeting in Spain

-(b) Two learning activities:
+(b) One learning activity:

-b.2) A 10-day course in Spain (Dragon Dreaming) with the assistance of 19 participants, whose goal is to learn and encounter a participatory and imaginative strategy for project outline and enterprise.
+b.1) A 10-day course in Spain (Dragon Dreaming) with the assistance of 19 participants, whose goal is to learn and encounter a participatory and imaginative strategy for project outline and enterprise.
 The strategy of the course will associate each hypothesis lesson with pragmatic cooperation to mutually characterize the key ranges expected to begin composing an sustainable activity (targets, extend objective, arranging tasks, planning, economy and gathering pledges) and engage and motivate the participating team (facilitation, conflict management, reflection and constructive feedback, innovation, creativity and collective intelligence).
 The contents will be:

 M1.
 Introduction to the project design.